dotherightthing/wpdtrt-weather/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/wpdtrt-weather` directory.
+1. Upload the plugin files to the `/wp-content/plugins/wpdtrt-weather` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Use the Settings->DTRT Weather screen to configure the plugin